wrightben/math/Football/README.md

 ### Conclusion

 Throw fast.
-The velocity is the critical variable.
+Velocity is the critical variable.

 To maximize distance, the angle of attack is increasingly important, becoming most influential when both the distance and speed are high.